-Table 40.
+Table 83.
 DSA Data Type editor tabs

 Tab Description DSA Mediator This tab contains the attributes of the data type.
 See your DSA documentation for more information.
 Dynamic Links In this tab you can create links to other data types, both external and internal, to establish connections between information.
 Links between individual data items can represent any relationship between the items that policies need to be able to look up.
 For example, a node linked to an operator allows a policy to look up the operator responsible for the node.
-For more information about dynamic links tab, see Chapter 8, "Links," on page 89.
+For more information about dynamic links tab, see Chapter 8, "Working with links," on page 105.
 Cache Settings In this tab, you can set up caching parameters to regulate the flow of data between Netcool/Impact and the external data source.